 FINANCIAL AID: As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or your privately awarded scholarship with consent of awarding organization.
 Tuition waivers do not apply.
-Please contact Pamela Rosenberg, the Division of International Affairs business manager, at (815) 753-9530 or prosenberg@niu.edu for more information.
+Please contact the Study Abroad Office, (815) 753-0700 or niuabroad@niu.edu for more information.

 PASSPORT: - IMPORTANT - All participants must have a passport in order to participate in this seminar.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
-Individuals who do not currently posses a valid passport should apply for one immediately.
+Individuals who do not currently possess a valid passport should apply for one immediately.
 Information on acquiring a passport is available at the U.S. State Department's Website: http://travel.state.gov/content/passports/english/passports.html.
 U.S. passport holders do not need special visas for this seminar.
+Foreign passport holders may need special visas for travel in Europe and are responsible for obtaining all necessary visas.

-VISA: A valid passport is required prior to May 15, 2015 in order to obtain a visa to enter China.
+VISA: A valid passport is required prior to March 15, 2016 in order to obtain a visa to enter China.
 Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the seminar.
 Foreign passport holders may need special visas for travel in China and are responsible for obtaining all necessary visas.